Posted by: Bill Hornbeck | April 19, 2023

 And became a slave at forced labor.”
 Genesis 49:14-15.

-Generally, the above Scripture can serve as an example that we can see that rest is good and retirement pleasant, but we can still refuse to rest and retire, and in so doing, become slaves to work.
+Generally, the above Scripture is a warning that we can see that rest is good and retirement pleasant, but we can still refuse to rest and retire, and in so doing, become slaves to work.
+In contrast to Issachar, consider the following Scripture about Benjamin.

 “12 He who said to them, “Here is rest, give rest to the weary,”